 Occupational therapy for individuals with low vision can benefit those with:

 Visual field loss caused by neurological insult (ex., stroke, head injury)

 The Western Michigan University Vision Rehabilitation Clinic has purchased state-of-the-art eye testing equipment to enhance patients’ experiences.
 By acquiring the latest technological eye testing equipment, the clinic continues to provide the best quality services for eye health needs.
 The clinic purchased the Ocular Health Tomography and the Optos Daytona plus.

 The Western Michigan University Vision Clinic is open Monday through Thursday.

 - General eye exams are available Mondays and Wednesdays.

 Low vision eye exams are available weekly by appointment.

-An optician is available on Monday through Friday from 9 a.m. to 4:30 p.m. for the following services:
+An optician is available by appointment only on Monday through Thursday from 9 a.m. to 4:30 p.m. for the following services: